GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e09-03/unnamed-chunk-4-1.png)<!-- -->

 Not perfect but good enough to be used in this example.
-Before we run the ARIMA, we run a simple auto-regressive (AR) model first:
+Before we run the ARIMA model, we run a simple AR model first:

 ```r
 armod <- ar(dTa, aic = TRUE, order.max = 20, method = "yule-walker")